Client: The Walt Disney Company | Time: 2008 – 2009 | Credit: Vehicle Concept Designer

 Tron Legacy is a 2010 science-fiction feature film, directed by Joe Kosinski, and starring Jeff Bridges.
 Daniel was tasked with the design of over 10 different vehicles, and is credited as Vehicle Concept Designer.

-In early 2008, Daniel was contacted by director Joe Kosinski to work on his upcoming feature film project, the then unannounced sequel to the 1982 cult movie TRON.
+He was contacted in 2008 by the director to work on this much anticipated sequel to the 1982 cult movie TRON.

 The Hero Light Cycle was already conceptualized by the time Daniel joined the group, which gave him a defined starting point to proportioning and surfacing this beloved vehicle.
-The Light Runner and Light Jets were designed by Daniel from a blank canvas, and saw his involvement up to the final set builds which were used in the film.
-The classic Light Cycle, originally created by industrial design authority Syd Mead in the 80s, was updated by Simon to match the film’s contemporary language.
+The Light Runner and Light Jets were designed by Daniel from a scratch, and saw his involvement up to the final set builds, which were used in the film.
+The classic Light Cycle, originally created by industrial design authority Syd Mead in the 80s, was updated by Daniel to match the film’s contemporary language.

 Daniel appears briefly in the film in the End of Line Club scene.